Jellix/mars_mpl/README.md

 GUI part and simulator part communicate via `Shared_Passive` packages.

+AICWL is defined as git submodule, so when cloning this directory you may want to use the `--recurse-submodules` option with `git`.

+### Source Layout

+* `source/lander` contains the actual lander simulation
+* `source/physics` gravity stuff, rocket equations, heat transfer equations, etc.
+* `source/sim` Part of the lander, but everything that concerns only the simulation (external triggers, etc.)
+* `source/ui` The GUI part, obviously
+* `source/` Globally shared stuff (shared types, parameters, and logging)
+* `aicwl` AICWL3.24 submodule

 ## Sources of Information

 This work is solely based on freely available sources from the internet and as such may not be factually correct.
 I have no affiliation with any of the involved parties.
-For easy access, I put all the documentation I used when writing this into the doc directory.
+For easy access, I put all the documentation I used when writing this into the `doc` directory.
 This includes basic information about MPL's planned EDL (Entry, Descent, and Landing) phases as well as NASA's investigation report.